dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Googlebot keeps getting smarter.
 Now has the ability to execute AJAX/JS to index some dynamic comments <a href="http://t.co/NsTvJExd">http://t.co/NsTvJExd</a></p>&mdash; Matt Cutts (@mattcutts) <a href="https://twitter.com/mattcutts/status/131425949597179904">November 1, 2011</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+So there is still hope for Disqus comments to get indexed by Google.

 ### Step 4: Making use of Jekyll templates

 It is not feasible to copy this code to every other blog post.
 That is the reason why we are creating a template.
 Create a new ```html``` file with the name **disqus.html** inside **_includes** folder, paste the above code inside it and save.
 Now you can call this file anywhere in your Jekyll website with the following code